Marietas/Bikesharing/README.md

 ### Top Stations

 Figs 7 and 8 show the top Starting and ending station locations.
-Through this analysis we can see that the users start and edn their trip close to the most famous areas in NYC.
+Through this analysis we can see that the users start and end their trip close to the most famous areas in NYC.

 ![](https://github.com/Marietas/Bikesharing/blob/main/resources/fig%207.PNG)
 ![](https://github.com/Marietas/Bikesharing/blob/main/resources/fig%208.PNG)

 ### Repair Time

-The graph on fig 9 shows which specific bike need to be repaired based on the service time.
+The graph on fig 9 shows which specific bike needs to be repaired based on the service time.

 ![](https://github.com/Marietas/Bikesharing/blob/main/resources/fig%209.PNG)